Unix/linux distros explained as bikes

 1 Ubuntu

-You saw Ubuntu advertised in a glossy magazine, and ordered it.
+You saw Ubuntu advertised in a glossy magazine and ordered it.

 2 Pop!_OS

 It’s the same make of bike as Ubuntu, but there is a leaflet explaining that it is much cooler actually.
-You don’t know about that, but it is nice that they have a normal number of gears and brakes, and the paint-job is a bit less eyeball-scraping, for sure.
+You don’t know about that, but it is nice that they have a normal number of gears and brakes, and the paint job is a bit less eyeball-scraping, for sure.
 It would be nice if the included manual were for this bike instead of the Ubuntu one.

 3 Debian

 Debian is the same make of bike as Ubuntu, but upon opening the box you find it has no wheels.
-Instead, there is a note inside explaining that they ship the bike without wheels in order to protect your freedom to choose your own wheels.
+Instead, there is a note inside explaining that they ship the bike without wheels to protect your freedom to choose your own wheels.

 4 RHEL